linagodbole98/javascript-question/README.md

     res.send(req.url)
 })

-17. What are HTTP response object methods
+17. ###  What are HTTP response object methods

 HTTP response object is the response send by express app when it gets an http request, response it is the second parameter of callback function of http method

-18. How to create an HTTP server using epxress.js app.listen('8000',127.1.0.0 || Process.env.inc (req,res){
+18. ###  How to create an HTTP server using epxress.js

+app.listen('8000',127.1.0.0 || Process.env.inc (req,res){
     console.log('Server is listening on 8000 port)
 })

-19. What is body-parser
+19. ###  What is body-parser

 Body parser incoming request bodies in a middleware before your handler, available under the req.body properties

-20. What is the role of Process.env
+20.  ###  What is the role of Process.env

 The process.env is the global object all environment varibles are get available through this object.
 Suppose we have to set the port in variable then this will be accessible through process.env.port

-21. What is cookies and what purpose does it use Cookie are a form of client side data which retains information of a user's action.
+21.  ###  What is cookies and what purpose does it use

+Cookie are a form of client side data which retains information of a user's action.
 The functionalities of cookie is to help personalize the user's experience on the app ro website track their browsing patterns and better managee their session.

-22. What is the sessions and What is the purpose does it use The cookie hold the session id and whenever
+22. ###  What is the sessions and What is the purpose does it use

+The cookie hold the session id and whenever

-24. How to config properties in expressjs
+24.  ###  How to config properties in expressjs

 In express js there are 2 ways that for configuring the properties with proces.ENV.
 A file with the name .env is to be created within the project folder. all the properties are to be other within the '.envfile'.
 Any of the properties will be employed in server.js. with reqire.js

-25. How to alloww CORS in Expressjs
+25. ###  How to alloww CORS in Expressjs

 CORS :-

-26. How to dubugging are done in expressjs set debug = express:*&node index.js
+26.  ### How to dubugging are done in expressjs

+set debug = express:*&node index.js

-27. What is express validator used for
+27. ###  What is express validator used for

 Express validator is a set of express.js middleware that wraps validator.js is a library that provide validator and sanitizer function.

-28. What are the differenct methods in REST Api
+28. ###  What are the differenct methods in REST Api

 Get :- Used to read
 Post :- Used to update
 Put :- Used to create
 Delete :- Used to delete

-29. What is express template engines
+29. ###  What is express template engines

 A template engine enables you to use static template files in your application at runtimes th template engine replaces variable in a template file with actual values and transform the template into an html file sent to the client.

-30. Why to use Expressjs
+30. ###  Why to use Expressjs

 1. Express js is built on top of nodejs. it is the perfect framework for ultra-fast input/output.
 2. Cross platform 3.
 Support MVC design pattern.
 4. Support of No-SQL database out of the below box.
 5. Multiple templating engine support which reduce the amount of html code you have to write for a page.
 6. Support middleware basic web-server creation and easy routing toLocaleString

 || ----------------------------------------------------- MONGODB INTERVIEW QUESTION ---------------------------------------------------- ||

-1. What is NoSQL
+1. ###  What is NoSQL

 Nosql is an advanced method of database where there are no tables used to manipulating data.

-2. When to use NoSQL
+2. ###  When to use NoSQL

 You are constantly adding new feature, function, data types and it is difficult to predict how the application will grow over time.

-3. When to use SQL
+3.  ### When to use SQL

 1. You are working with complex queries and reports.
 2. you have a high transaction applicaiton.
 3. You need to ensure ACID properties.

-4. How to NoSQL database management system budget memory The node which manage the data in the Nosql database store in the replication node.
+4.  ### How to NoSQL database management system budget memory

+The node which manage the data in the Nosql database store in the replication node.

-5. What is eventual consistency in Nosql stores Eventual consistency in nosql means that when all the service logics have been executed the system is left in a consistence state.
+5. ###  What is eventual consistency in Nosql stores

+Eventual consistency in nosql means that when all the service logics have been executed the system is left in a consistence state.

-6. What is namespace in MONGODB
+6. ###  What is namespace in MONGODB

 Mongodb stores BSON objects in the collection the concatenation of the collection name and database name is called a namespace

-7. What is the syntax to create a collection and to drop a collection in Mongodb db.createCollection(name, options) to drop a collection in Mongodb use db.collection_name.drop()
+7.  ### What is the syntax to create a collection and to drop a collection in Mongodb

+db.createCollection(name, options) to drop a collection in Mongodb use db.collection_name.drop()

-8. Mention what is objectID composed of objectID (12 bytes hexadecimals number) composed of 1.
+8. ###  Mention what is objectID composed of

+objectID (12 bytes hexadecimals number) composed of 1.
 4 bytes timestamp 2.
 3 bytes machine id 3.
 2 bytes process id 4.
 3 bytes incrementor

-9. In a single Mongodb document what is the store capacity It is the 16MB
+9. ###  In a single Mongodb document what is the store capacity

+It is the 16MB

-10. What is the alternate to store more than 16MB data in Mongodb document GridFS
+10.  ### What is the alternate to store more than 16MB data in Mongodb document

+GridFS

-11. What is BSON in Mongodb
+11.  ### What is BSON in Mongodb

 Mongodb stores data as BSON document.
 BSON is a binary representation of json document that it contains more data types than json

-12. What are the supported Datatype in Mongodb
+12. ###  What are the supported Datatype in Mongodb

 Double, string, object, array, binary data, regex, boolean, date, null, javascript, timestamp, objectID

-13. What is the use of pretty() Methods
+13.  ### What is the use of pretty() Methods

 The pretty() method used to show the result in a formatted way

-14. Do a MONGODB database supports foreign-key and primary-key relationship No by default Mongodb doesn’t support
+14. ###  Do a MONGODB database supports foreign-key and primary-key relationship

+No by default Mongodb doesn’t support

-15. What is CRUD
+15.  ###  What is CRUD

 Mongodb offers best curd operation to perform better database operations those are
 1. create 2. read 3. update 4. delete

-16. What is the D/B insert(), insertone(), insertmany() methods Insert() :- It return write result object for single insert bulk write result object for bulk inserts InsertOne() :- return id of the document into the database. insertmany() :- return the ids of the document inserted into the database.
+16.  ### What is the D/B insert(), insertone(), insertmany() methods

+Insert() :- It return write result object for single insert bulk write result object for bulk inserts InsertOne() :- return id of the document into the database. insertmany() :- return the ids of the document inserted into the database.

-17. How to display all the document db.collectionname.find()
+17.  ### How to display all the document

+db.collectionname.find()

-18. What is Bulk write operations
+18. ###  What is Bulk write operations

-1. Mongodb provides client the ability to perform write operation in bulk but write operations affect a single.
+ans-> 1.
+Mongodb provides client the ability to perform write operation in bulk but write operations affect a single.
 2. the collection.bulkwrite() method provide the ability to perfomr bulk insert, update and remove operations

-19. What is the use of $set
+19.  ### What is the use of $set

 $set is used for update document in mongodb database

-20. Is Mongodb support query join between collection No
+20. ###  Is Mongodb support query join between collection

+No

-21. how are relationship maintened in Mongodb
+21. ###  how are relationship maintened in Mongodb

 There are two ways relationship between document can be maintained in mongodb
 1. References :- It stores the links or references from one document to the other data in this form is normalized data.
 2. Embedded Document :- Mongodb documentcan embed document within fields or within array element.

-22. How do you model one-to-one relationship in Mongodb You can model one to one relationship between document in mongodb by either refercing document or by embedding document it general for one to one relationship if you query the document frequent then embedding document is more efficiency then refercing document.
+22.  ### How do you model one-to-one relationship in Mongodb

+You can model one to one relationship between document in mongodb by either refercing document or by embedding document it general for one to one relationship if you query the document frequent then embedding document is more efficiency then refercing document.

-23. How do you model one-to-many relationship in Mongodb You can model one to many relationship between document in mongodb by either refercing document or by embedding document it general for one to many relationship if you query the document frequent then embedding document is more efficiency then refercing document.
+23. ###  How do you model one-to-many relationship in Mongodb

+You can model one to many relationship between document in mongodb by either refercing document or by embedding document it general for one to many relationship if you query the document frequent then embedding document is more efficiency then refercing document.

-24. What are the different ways to model tree structure with Mongodb You can model tree structure with mongodb by using
+24.  ###  What are the different ways to model tree structure with Mongodb

-1. model with parent reference 2. model with child reference 3. model with an array of ancestors 4. model with materialized paths 5.
+Ans-> You can model tree structure with mongodb by using 1. model with parent reference 2. model with child reference 3. model with an array of ancestors 4. model with materialized paths 5.
 Model with nested sets

-25. What is the use of limit() in Mongodb query
+25.  ###  What is the use of limit() in Mongodb query

 It will be used to limit the valued display from the document.

-26. What is the use of sort() in Mongodb query
+26.  ###  What is the use of sort() in Mongodb query

 It will be used to sort the document either in ascending order or descending order display.

-27. What is the use of skip () in Mongodb query
+27.  ###  What is the use of skip () in Mongodb query

 It will be used to skip the number of document whenever you tried to retrieve document.

-28. What is the use of an index in Mongodb
+28.  ###  What is the use of an index in Mongodb

 In mongodb indexes provide high performance read operation for frequently used queries.

-29. Which method is used to create index
+29.  ###  Which method is used to create index

 The createindex() method is used to create an index

-30. Define mongodb projection
+30.  ###  Define mongodb projection

 Projection is used to select only necessary data it does not select the whole data of a document

-31. which is replica set
+31.  ### which is replica set

 It is a group of mongo instance that maintain the same dataset. replica sets provide redundancy and high availablilty replication is the process of synchronizing data across multiple servers.

-32. which is primary replica set
+32.  ### which is primary replica set

 The primary replica set accept all write operations from client.

-33. which is secondary replica set
+33.  ###  which is secondary replica set

 The secondary replica the primary replica set oplog and apply the operations to their datasets such that the secondary datasets reflect the primary dataset.

-34. which is replica set oplog
+34.  ###  which is replica set oplog

 The oplog records all operations that modify the data in the replica set.

-35. What is sharding
+35.  ###  What is sharding

 Sharding is a method of Distributing data across mulitple machines. mongodb supports deployment with large data sets and high throughput operations via sharding.

-36. Define horizontal scaling
+36.  ### Define horizontal scaling

 horizontal scaling divides the dataset and Distributed data over multiple servers or shards.

-37. Define vertical scaling
+37. ###  Define vertical scaling

 vertical scaling add more cpu and storage resource to increase capacity.

-38. What are the component of sharded cluster
+38. ###  What are the component of sharded cluster

-1. Shared 2.
+Ans-> 1.
+Shared 2.
 Query routers 3.
 Config server

-39. What is a shard key
+39.  ### What is a shard key

 Shared key is used by mongodb to Distributed the document of a collection across shards.
 Shard key consists of a field of fields that exists in every document of the mongodb collection.

-40. What are the accumulator operator
+40.  ### What are the accumulator operator

 The operation which is used to assist in the analysis process of the input document.
 Ex :- $sum, $avg, $min, $max, $Push etc

-41. What features in mongodb is used to do safe backups To save backup of the old files "journaling" features is used in mongodb database.
+41.  ### What features in mongodb is used to do safe backups

+To save backup of the old files "journaling" features is used in mongodb database.

 42. Which utility used for backup and repositories Mongodump provides a the mongod instance while mongorestore make BSON dump file into json it method possile for creating BSON dump files from to restore there dumps. bsondump converts mongoimport provides a method for taking data is json, csv or tsv and importing into a mongod instance.

-43. Difference mongodb backup methods
+43. ### Difference mongodb backup methods?

-1. Backup with altas 2.  backup with mongodb cloud or ops manager or backup copying underlying data files 3. backup with mongodump
+Ans-> 1.
+Backup with altas 2.  backup with mongodb cloud or ops manager or backup copying underlying data files 3. backup with mongodump

-44. What are the used of mongodb ops manager
+44. ### What are the used of mongodb ops manager?

 Mongodb ops manager an automate, monitor and backup your mongodb infrastructure.

-45. Can you change the shard key after a collection is sharded No the shard key cannot be cahnge after a collection is sharded
+45. ### Can you change the shard key after a collection is sharded?

+No the shard key cannot be cahnge after a collection is sharded

-46. What are aggregation operations
+46. ### What are aggregation operations?

 Mongodb aggregation operations act on group of values from mulitple documents, perform operations on the grouped valued and return a single computed result

-47. What are the different ways to perform aggregation in mongodb
+47.  ### What are the different ways to perform aggregation in mongodb

-1. Aggregation pipelines 2. map-reduce operation 3. single purpose aggregation methods
+Ans->    1.
+Aggregation pipelines 2. map-reduce operation 3. single purpose aggregation methods

-48. What is the use of $project in mongodb
+48. ###  What is the use of $project in mongodb

 This stage is used to select certain fields from a collection we can also modify the document by adding or removing some field

-49. What is the use of $match in mongodb
+49.  ### What is the use of $match in mongodb

 It is used to filtering operation and it can reduce the number of document that are given as input to the next pages

-50. What is the use of $group in mongodb
+50. ###  What is the use of $group in mongodb

 It group all document based on some keys it is passed to the next stage as a document with a unique id field.
 The accumulator operations that may be involved include $sum, $avg, $max, $last, $push etc.

-51.What is the use of $unwind in mongodb
+51. ### What is the use of $unwind in mongodb

 In this stage we can embedding of document and would like to fetch those document as separate entites from the main document.

-52. What is the use of $lookup in mongodb
+52.  ### What is the use of $lookup in mongodb

 The $lookup stage is basically like doing a left outer join form one collection to another but in same databae. it filter document from the joined collection. a new array field is added with element that are matching document from the joined collection.